 When washing your clothes, use a cold-water cycle and make sure to wash a full load.
 Consider air drying clothes when the weather allows.
 If you use a dryer, cleaning the lint screen regularly can help clothes dry more efficiently.

 For your dishes, be sure to run full loads.
 Keep in mind that most modern dishwashers clean better than hand-washing and use less energy and water.

 Turn down your water heater

-Setting your water heater to 120 degrees or lower is a quick and easy way to help save energy and money.
+Setting your water heater to 120-125 degrees is a quick and easy way to help save energy and money.
 This is because heating water requires more energy.
 Taking short showers and using the efficiency settings on your laundry and dishwasher will also lessen the demand on your water heater.

 Find more tips by visiting PEC.coop/savings.